German locomotive classification: Electric and diesel locomotives

 In addition, similar numbering schemes were introduced for electric and diesel locomotives, but with prefix letters E for electrics and V (from German Verbrennungsmotor for internal combustion engine) for diesels.
 For electric locomotives, the class numbers roughly followed the scheme for steam locomotives, e. g.
 E 18 22 was a locomotive from the class E 18 introduced in 1935.
 Diesel locomotives received class numbers indicating one tenth of the horsepower rating (according to the original design), e. g.
 V 80 001 was the first unit of class V 80 introduced by the DB in 1953 with originally 800 hp (later re-engined to 1100 hp).

 Multiple units and railcars

 Electric and diesel railcars and multiple units were designated by prefix letters ET and VT, respectively (from German Elektrischer Triebwagen and Verbrennungsmotortriebwagen).
 The numbering schemes for those were originally derived from the numbering scheme for passenger carriages.
 However, in 1940 a system using class and ordering numbers, like for locomotives, was introduced for electric multiple units.
-A plan to introduce a similar system for diesel railcars and multiple units was put on hold due to World War II; in post-war Western Germany (FRG), the Deutsche Bundesbahn eventually followed through while in Eastern Germany (GDR), the Deutsche Reichsbahn continued to use the pre-war system for pre-war vehicles while starting off several new numbering plans for post-war units over the years, thus ending up with a hodge-podge of conflicting schemes for diesel railcars and multiple units until 1970.
+A plan to introduce a similar system for diesel railcars and multiple units was put on hold due to World War II; in post-war West Germany (FRG), the Deutsche Bundesbahn eventually followed through while in Eastern Germany (GDR), the Deutsche Reichsbahn continued to use the pre-war system for pre-war vehicles while starting off several new numbering plans for post-war units over the years, thus ending up with a hodge-podge of conflicting schemes for diesel railcars and multiple units until 1970.